 TU Delft students who, as a result of the circumstances described in 7.2 and 7.3, have experienced a delay in their study progress, can submit an application for financial assistance.
-These applications must be submitted on a standard form which can be obtained from the central Student Administration and from the academic counsellors.
+These applications must be submitted on a standard form which can be obtained by sending an email to contactcentre-esa@tudelft.nl.